Skip to main content

 Making use of media improves the user experience and can overcome literacy gaps.
 WhatsApp allows five types of media: image, video, audio, document and sticker.

-The media you intend to send must be hosted on a publicly-accessible URL.
+The media you intend to send should ideally be hosted on Turn itself; however, a publicly accessible URL is also a valid input for these functions.

 tip